-The PDA attachment is to satisfy the applicable technical requirements defined in Section 6 and the approval procedure in Section 7.
+The PDA attachment is to satisfy the applicable technical requirements defined in Section 6 and the recognition procedure in Section 7.

-6 Functional Requirements
+6 Functional Requirements (1 June 2022)

-To obtain the optional SMART (MHM) notation and MHM SP approval, the following capabilities are required for the corresponding Tiers.
+To obtain the optional SMART (MHM) notation and MHM SS recognition, the following capabilities are required for the corresponding Tiers.

-Variations from the functional requirements defined in 5/6.1 to 5/6.3 may be accepted by ABS on a caseby-case basis.
-Discussion with and approval by ABS prior to implementation for the capability variation are encouraged.
+Variations from the functional requirements defined in 5/6.1 to 5/6.3 may be accepted by ABS on a case-by-case basis.
+Discussion with and recognition by ABS prior to implementation for the capability variation are encouraged.